UCSF CHIMERA / SCIENCE PHOTO LIBRARY UCSF CHIMERA / SCIENCE PHOTO LIBRARY

-Sindbis virus, computer model.
-Cross section of sindbis virus created using UCSF Chimera molecular modelling software and data from cryo-electron microscopy.
-It shows the outer glycoprotein shell and the inner protein shell (known as the capsid) separated by a lipid bilayer.
-The interior of the shell normally contains ribonucleic acid (RNA).
+Sindbis virus.
+Computer model of sindbis virus created using UCSF Chimera molecular modelling software and data from cryo-electron microscopy.
+It shows the outer glycoprotein shell of the virus.
+Beneath this layer is a lipid bilayer, an inner protein shell (known as the capsid) and a space containing ribonucleic acid (RNA).
 Sindbis virus is transmitted by mosquitoes and can cause fever and rash.
-Cryo-electron microscopes fire beams of electrons at multiple angles at specimens kept at minus 150 degrees Celsius.
-The resulting 'slices' of data are reconstructed by programs, such as UCSF Chimera, into 3-D models.
+Cryo-electron microscopy uses beams of electrons, which are fired at multiple angles, to image specimens kept at minus 150 degrees Celsius.
+The resulting 'slices' of data are reconstructed into 3-D models on computer.

 Model release not required.
 Property release not required.